-- d.
-Local hospitals will be required to provide free services for all patients referred to them by the free private and publicly funded clinic.
-All hospital services will be provided free of charge for those who are unemployed.
-Employees working less than 25 hours, a work-based compensation formula will be utilized.
-We believe that hospitals will be amenable to this program because the aforementioned healthcare organizations will substantially reduce unnecessary visits to the hospital emergency rooms, which are currently required to provide care for all indigent patients.
-It is our belief that the healthcare organizations will assist hospitals by dramatically reducing emergency room visits, thereby eliminating substantial unpaid medical expenses, with which many hospitals are currently struggling.
-In addition, hospitals will be a significantly reduced burden of patient account receivables due to the vastly improved healthcare format. - e.
-As the economy improves, the percentage of individuals not working will decline and the number of individuals without employer health coverage will dramatically decline as well.
-In addition, the RosenCare program will rapidly provide hospitals and physicians throughout the nation with a substantial (approximately 20 million) increase in covered (paying) patients, dramatically improving their current financial situation by increasing hospital occupancies. - 6.
+- e.
+As the economy improves, the percentage of individuals not working will most likely decline and the percentage of individuals without employer healthcare insurance will dramatically decline as well.
+In addition, the RosenCare program will rapidly provide hospitals and physicians throughout the Nation with a substantial (approximately 20 million) increase in insured (paying) patients, dramatically improving their current financial situation by increasing hospital occupancies. - 7.
 Medicare will remain unchanged with the exception of the following: Eligibility would be means tested; Individuals earning more than \$350,000 annually at the time of eligibility will not qualify for Medicare.
-In addition, Medicare age eligibility would also be gradually increased from 65 to 68 over the next 10 years.
+In addition Medicare age eligibility would also be gradually increased from 65 to 68 over the next 10 years.
 These two rather simple changes would reduce Medicare expenditures over the next 10 years by approximately \$270 billion^{2,3,4}.
-Medicare shall also use the Rosen PCMH model.
+Medicare shall also create a wellness and disease management program.
 See Exhibit C, Wellness Menu of Offerings (attached) in order to reduce costs.